The newest Versa fitness watch is perfect for anyone with an active lifestyle or users who simply want to track daily health goals.

 Slightly sharper resolution than the Versa 2.
 Adds GPS, compass, and Google Assistant connectivity.
+Amazon Alexa is also built-in.
 New PurePulse 2.0 monitor provides more accurate heart data.

 The Versa 3's new infinity band system means old Versa bands aren't compatible.

 This Fitbit goes beyond basic health features and monitors stress, sleep, skin temperature, blood oxygen saturation, and even heart rhythm.
-Display is large and vibrant.
+The display is large and vibrant.
 Equips GPS.
 Supports Amazon Alexa and Spotify.

 Stainless steel construction.
-Water resistant to 50 meters for use in the pool or rain.
-Color display is 20 percent brighter than Charge 4.
-Always-on screen capability.
-Offers stress management and advanced heart health metrics.
+Water-resistant to 50 meters for use in the pool or rain.
+The display is incredibly vibrant and easy to read even at night.
+Monitors oxygen and heart levels during sleep.

 Fitness trackers are popular for good reason: we want to be healthy, but don’t want to think too hard about it.